 I help real estate investors buy, sell, and set up holding structures for their properties.

-What I often failed to realize until I became an investor myself is that transactions don’t start with the contract and don’t end at closing and funding.
+What I often failed to realize until I became an investor myself is that real estate transactions rarely start with the contract and certainly don’t end at closing.

-Aside from selecting a property and negotiating the contract itself, real estate buyers have a fairly serious task list on their hands.
+Aside from selecting a property and negotiating the agreement itself, real estate buyers have a fairly serious task list on their hands.

 What I’ve attempted to put together here is a two part pre- and post-closing checklist for buyers of residential and commercial real estate.
 In this first section, I will discuss everything a buyer should do in the period before signing the contract through the closing.